Yucheng0208/macOS-Cleanup-Script/README.md

 ```

 > [!WARNING]
-> This script will delete cache and temporary files only.
+> This script will delete the cache and temporary files only.
 > No application or system files will be affected.
-> However, some apps may rebuild cache when reopened, which might slow down the first launch.
+> However, some apps may rebuild the cache when reopened, slowing down the first launch.

+# License
+This open-source project is licensed under the MIT [License](LICENSE).